Code-Institute-Submissions/Breakout-MS2/README.md

 - Adding in additional user methods for controlling the game, such as using the mouse / touch as well as the keyboard.
 - Tiles sprite sheets to enable easier design and build of brick structures within the game.
 - More sound animations to support user engagement and anticipation levels as they progress through the game.
+- Addition of more randomness into the game, for example - direction of ball depending on where or what objects the ball impacts and bounces from.

 ---